grapestone5321/Kaggle-Courses_Intro_to_Game_AI_and_Reinforcement_Learning/README.md

 updated on Jan 5, 2020

+Video Series explaining:

-Video Series explaining "Introduction to Reinforcement Learning" from Sutton and Barto chapter-by-chapter!
+### "Introduction to Reinforcement Learning" from Sutton and Barto

+chapter-by-chapter!

 Henry AI Labs